dav-leda/dedalo-ax/readme.md

 <br>

-Needless to say, Axios is much more advanced and has many more features (being isomorphic is just one of them) but **dedalo-ax** covers most of Axios' use cases for frontend frameworks and the browser 👍️
+Needless to say, Axios is much more advanced and has many more features but **dedalo-ax** covers most of Axios' use cases: simple HTTP requests using JSON as the content type ✅️

 <hr>

-**Warning:** To keep it lightweight **this is a browser only library**.
-It does **not** work in Node.js 🤷‍♂️️
+**Node.js:** Since version 18 Node.js includes the native **fetch API**, making [node-fetch](https://www.npmjs.com/package/node-fetch) **no longer necessary** 👍️

+Therefore, **SSR usage will only work if Node.js is v18 or higher** ⚠️ As for CSR (i.e., vanilla React, Svelte, Vue, etc.) the Node.js version won't matter 👍️

 <hr>